Lulu Belle (film): Plot

 George picks a fight with boxer Butch and is beaten black and blue.
 George manages to stick a fork in Butch's eye and put an end to his fighting career.
 For this he is convicted and sentenced to prison.
 Lulu goes with Randolph, her new benefactor, to New York and Broadway.
 Randolph puts a lot of money and effort into building Lulu's career and a theater.
 After five years of working close together, Randolph asks Lulu to marry him.
 Lulu finds out that George has been released from prison and asks him to come her apartment.
 Mark turns up later in the evening at the theater and tries to force Lulu to come back with him, but she refuses.
 George meets Lulu right after the show that night and is sucked into her beam of charm again, when she proclaims her love for him.
 They decide to start a new life together.
 Without hesitation, Lulu tells Randolph that she won't marry him and he is upset.
 Then comes the night of the shooting.

-Returning to the present, police commissioner Dixon (Addison Richards) gathers all the persons involved in the story, including Mrs. Randolph, at the dying Randolph's bedside.
+Returning to the present, police commissioner Dixon gathers all the persons involved in the story, including Mrs. Randolph, at the dying Randolph's bedside.
 He asks Randolph to tell them who the shooter was, and he reveals it was his wife.
 George is vindicated and freed of all charges.
 He stays by Lulu's side long enough to make sure she will recover, then returns to his hometown alone.